vippsas/vipps-epayment-api/operations/create.md

 Applicable only for `WALLET` payments.

-For customer-facing screens where payments can be initiated with [Vipps One Time Payment QR](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-one-time-payment-api-howitworks).
+This is for customer-facing screens where payments can be initiated with [Vipps One Time Payment QR](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-one-time-payment-api-howitworks).